 A good sign is the blue MSC “eco-label” – Marine Stewardship Council.
 With this logo, the organization recognizes and rewards farms with sustainable fishing practices.
 This label is, however, only valid for wild fish, not for farmed fish from aquacultures.

 Farmed fish contains a lower ratio of omega-3 to omega-6 fatty acids, lower levels of protein and higher levels of total fat.
 On top of that, aquacultures frequently use antibiotics, fungicides or even dyes.
-If unsure, I highly recommend to opt for “organic” farmed fish with an eco-label.
+If unsure, I highly recommend opting for “organic” farmed fish with an eco-label.

-Here is how you can avoid eating fish with too many pollutants.
+Here is how you can avoid eating too many pollutants.
 To make your life as easy as possible, I’ve already made a pre-selection for you.
-If you want to implement clean, healthy fish recipes in your weekly meal plan, just stick mainly with salmon.
-It meets two important criteria: It is the lowest in mercury and the highest in omega-3 levels.
+If you want to implement clean, protein-rich recipes in your weekly meal plan, just stick mainly with salmon.
+It meets two important criteria: It is the lowest in the level of mercury and the highest in omega-3 levels.
 Wild Alaskan salmon generally has very low levels of toxins.

 Farmed salmon from Norway tends to be of better overall quality too.
-Further, salmon is pretty easy to prepare and it is versatile enough to create many delicious, clean eating fish recipes.
+Further, salmon is pretty easy to prepare and it is versatile enough to create many delicious, protein-rich recipes.

 Baby Steps: How to incorporate a healthy fish meal in your week